mdklatt/serial-python/doc/tutorial.md

     340010,2012-03-01 00:00,UTC,72.00,,1.23,A
     340010,2012-04-01 00:10,UTC,63.80,Q,0.00,

-Delimited fields are defined in the same way as fixed-width fields except that the field positions are given by index number instead of character positions.
+Delimited fields are defined in the same way as fixed-width fields except that scalar field positions are given by field number (starting at 0).
+Array fields still use a slice expression.
-Scalar field positions are a single number while array field positions are a [begin, end) pair.
 The format string is optional for most field types because a width is not required.

     from serial.core import DelimitedReader
     from serial.core import DelimitedWriter